clog-tool/clog-cli/README.md

 ### Usage

+There are two ways to use `clog`, via the command line or a library in your applicaitons.

+#### Command Line

 ```
 USAGE:
     clog [FLAGS] [OPTIONS]

 FLAGS:
+    -c, --config             The Clog Configuration TOML file to use (Defaults to '.clog.toml')**
-        --from-latest-tag    use latest tag as start (instead of --from)
+    -F, --from-latest-tag    use latest tag as start (instead of --from)
     -h, --help               Prints help information
-        --major              Increment major version by one (Sets minor and patch to 0)
+    -M, --major              Increment major version by one (Sets minor and patch to 0)
-        --minor              Increment minor version by one (Sets patch to 0)
+    -m, --minor              Increment minor version by one (Sets patch to 0)
-        --patch              Increment patch version by one
+    -p, --patch              Increment patch version by one
-    -v, --version            Prints version information
+    -V, --version            Prints version information

 OPTIONS:
-        --from <from>                e.g. 12a8546
+    -f, --from <from>                e.g. 12a8546
+    -g, --git-dir <gitdir>           Local .git directory (defaults to current dir + '.git')*
     -o, --outfile <outfile>          Where to write the changelog (Defaults to 'changelog.md')
-    -r, --repository <repository>    e.g. https://github.com/thoughtram/clog
+    -r, --repository <repo>          Repo used for link generation (without the .git, e.g. https://github.com/thoughtram/clog)
-        --link-style <style>         The commit link style to use, defaults to github [values: Github, Gitlab, Stash]
+    -l, --link-style <style>         The style of repository link to generate (Defaults to github) [values: Github, Gitlab, Stash]
-        --subtitle <subtitle>        e.g. crazy-release-title
+    -s, --subtitle <subtitle>        e.g. "Crazy Release Title"
-        --to <to>                    e.g. 8057684 (Defaults to HEAD when omitted)
+    -t, --to <to>                    e.g. 8057684 (Defaults to HEAD when omitted)
         --setversion <ver>           e.g. 1.0.1
+    -w, --work-tree <workdir>        Local working tree of the git project (defaults to current dir)*

+* If your .git directory is a child of your project directory (most common, such as
+/myproject/.git) AND not in the current working directory (i.e you need to use --work-tree or
+--git-dir) you only need to specify either the --work-tree (i.e. /myproject) OR --git-dir (i.e.
+/myproject/.git), you don't need to use both.

+** If using the --config to specify a clog configuration TOML file NOT in the current working
+directory (meaning you need to use --work-tree or --git-dir) AND the TOML file is inside your
+project directory (i.e. /myproject/.clog.toml) you do not need to use --work-tree or --git-dir.
 ```

-### Try it!
+##### Try it!

 1. Clone the repo `git clone https://github.com/thoughtram/clog && cd clog`